John Frederick Edward Trehearne1

 Major Hon.
 Mountjoy John Charles Wedderburn Fane was born on 8 October 1900.1 He was the son of Lt.-Col. Anthony Mildmay Julian Fane, 13th Earl of Westmorland and Lady Sybil Mary St. Clair-Erskine.1 He married Agatha Isabel Acland-Hood-Reynardson, daughter of Lt.-Col. Arthur Acland-Hood-Reynardson and Miriam Anne Birch Reynardson, on 29 April 1926.1 He died on 9 October 1963 at age 63.1

-He was educated at Royal Naval College, Osborne, Isle of Wight, England.1 He was educated at Royal Naval College, Dartmouth, Devon, England.1 He gained the rank of Major in the service of the Royal Army Service Corps.1 He was decorated with the award of the Territorial Decoration (T.D.) in 1944.1 He held the office of Deputy Lieutenant (D.L.) of Lincolnshire in 1952.1
+He was educated at Royal Naval College, Osborne, Isle of Wight, EnglandG.1 He was educated at Royal Naval College, Dartmouth, Devon, EnglandG.1 He gained the rank of Major in the Royal Army Service Corps.1 He was awarded the Territorial Decoration (T.D.) in 1944.1 He held the office of Deputy Lieutenant (D.L.) of Lincolnshire in 1952.1

 Children of Major Hon.
 Mountjoy John Charles Wedderburn Fane and Agatha Isabel Acland-Hood-Reynardson